 - Component 1 20th Century Literature Reading and Creative Prose Writing - Component 2 19th & 21st Century Non-Fiction reading and Transactional Writing - The non-examined assessment in Spoken Language is compulsory and assessed by the classroom teacher.
-This appears as a separate grade to the Language GCSE and is graded as Pass, Merit or Distinction - Component 1 Shakespeare and Poetry - Component 2 Post-1914 Prose/ Drama, 19th Century Prose & Unseen Poetry.
+This appears as a separate grade to the Language GCSE and is graded as Pass, Merit or Distinction - Paper 1: Shakespeare and the 19th-century novel - Paper 2: Modern texts and poetry.